taylornotlilly/What-s-New-Pussycat-/README.md

 Lose all 3 lives and you lose

-collect the green mushroom to reset your lives
+Collect the green mushroom to reset your lives

-left, right, up, and down arrow keys to move
+Left, Right, Up, and Down arrow keys to move

 SPACE bar to shoot